 You will need to install the Zoom application to attend sessions.
 Then you can click the links your instructors send or post in Canvas to join lectures.

 Get to know other UBC tools

-- iClicker Cloud: This online student response system allows you to respond individually to in-class polls and low-stakes quizzes.
+- iClicker Cloud: This online student response system allows you to respond individually to in-class polls and quizzes.

 - Library Online Course Reserves (LOCR): This application allows accessing certain required readings and other materials for courses (called course reserves).

 - Visit UBC’s LOCR student guide.